magisterquis/curlrevshell/README.md

   -callback-address address
     	Additional callback address or domain, for one-liner printing (may be repeated) -callback-template template
-    	Optional callback template file, used if it exists -ctrl-i source
+    	Optional template file, used if it exists (deprecated) -ctrl-i source
     	Tab/Ctrl+I's insertion source file or directory -icanhazip